Welcome to the Spearfishing in Mallorca – What you need to know series!

 - Filled in application form.
 The form can be picked up at the application offices or downloaded in advance from the following link https://www.caib.es/seucaib/es/tramites/tramite/1682710.

-All in all it will set you back close to 90 EUR to be legally covered for spearfishing for 1 full year.
-Shorter term plans are not available, so it is not very tourist friendly, but you should see it this way.
-For on one week of spearfishing the cost adds up to less than 15 EUR / day.
+All in all it will set you back close to 90 EUR to be legally covered for spearfishing for 1 full year (not including the cost of a medical certificate).
+Shorter term plans are not available so it is not very tourist friendly.
+But you should see it this way.
+For one week of spearfishing the cost adds up to less than 15 EUR / day.
 Compare that to Scuba diving where you typically pay around 40-50 EUR per dive with costs for the required medical certificate and valid dive insurance on top.
 Very little information and service is available in other languages than Mallorquin and Spanish.
 If you don’t speak them seek help from someone who does.

 There are typically no individual bag limits of any specific fish in the Balearics, but there is a maximum catch limit of 5kg plus one fish per day per license.